Social Media: | Twitter,

 My background is in Soil and Water Science from the University of California at Riverside.
-I am a pollution scientist with an interest in understanding its effects on microbial ecology and function in soil and water systems.
-In most cases, my research is leaning towards the 'applied' with a policy relevant angle, such as the studies I've conducted into characterising the nature and effects of large-scale pharmaceutical use (e.g., antivirals such as Tamiflu, and antibiotics), during an influenza pandemic (1,2,3,4,5).
+I am a pollution scientist with an interest in understanding its effects on microbial ecology and ecosystem function in soil and water systems.
+In most cases, my research is leaning towards the 'applied' with a policy-relevant angle, such as the studies I've conducted into characterising the nature and effects of large-scale pharmaceutical use (e.g., antivirals such as Tamiflu, and antibiotics), during an influenza pandemic (1,2,3,4,5).
 Current research aims to better understand the drivers of antibiotic resistance in the environment and their implications to ecosystems and human health (1, 2, 3, 4).
+On-going research using in situ mesocosms (1) aims to empirically-determine the concentration of antibiotics that are having an undesirable impact on microbial ecology and antibiotic resistance selection in our rivers.
+Project pages for AMR in the Environment research can be found here.
 I maintain activity in the field of wastewater epidemiology (1), which aims to understand human behaviour and health through the analysis of sewage, e.g., pathogen incidence and prevalence, drug compliance.

-2008 – 2013 UK Scientific Pandemic Influenza Advisory Committee
+2008 – 2012 UK Scientific Pandemic Influenza Advisory Committee, Dame Sally Davies, Chair.

 2005 – 2007 Honorary Lecturer.
-Earth & Environmental Science, University of Birmingham
+School of Geography, Earth & Enviro.
+Science, University of Birmingham

 2004 Visiting Lecturer.
-Biological and Molecular Sciences, Oxford Brookes University
+School of Biological and Molecular Sciences, Oxford Brookes University.

 University of California, Riverside: PhD, Soil and Water Science, 2000